The regularizing effects of resetting in a particle system for the Burgers equation: Introduction

 Explicitly, consider the system

-where $k \in \N$, and $t$ is always assumed to be in the interval $(k \delta_t, (k+1) \delta_t]$.
+where $k \in\N$, and $t$ is always assumed to be in the interval $(k \delta_t, (k+1) \delta_t]$.

 If $\delta_t$ is small enough, we show that solutions to this system exist on arbitrarily large time intervals, with probability arbitrarily close to one.
-Once existence with large probability is established, it is easy to show that as $N \to \infty$ these solutions converge to the smooth solutions of the viscous Burgers' equation.
+Once existence with large probability is established, it is easy to show that as $N \to\infty$ these solutions converge to the smooth solutions of the viscous Burgers equation.

 Before proceeding further, we remark that the fact that the shocks can be avoided by resetting is doubly unexpected!
-Firstly, we know that the inviscid Burgers' equations need to be regularized in order for them to have smooth solutions.
-The resetting procedure above should morally provide \textit{no} regularization, as explained in Section~\ref{sxnGlobalExistence}!
-Secondly, the system~\eqref{eqnDXBurgers}--\eqref{eqnBurgersUdef} is Markovian; if we reset it at regular intervals (as above), then the new solution obtained will be no different from the original solution without resetting.
+First, we know that the inviscid Burgers equations need to be regularized in order for them to have smooth solutions.
+The resetting procedure above should morally provide \textit{no} regularization, as explained in Section~\ref {sxnGlobalExistence}!
+Second, the system~(\ref{eqnDXBurgers}) and~(\ref {eqnBurgersUdef}) is Markovian; if we reset it at regular intervals (as above), then the new solution obtained will be no different from the original solution without resetting.

-Fortunately, the system \eqsBurgersN is not Markovian, and if we reset often enough, the generic short time dissipative effect is strong enough to overcome the nonlinear growth, and with large probability prevents the formation of shocks.
-We observed numerically that even large resetting time $\delta_t$ (i.e.\ comparable to half the shock time of the inviscid Burgers' system) is enough to ensure that the system~\eqsBurgersNdeltaT is globally well posed.
-With the techniques in this paper however, we are only able to prove a global existence result for~\eqsBurgersNdeltaT when $\delta_t$ is small.
-The question for large~$\delta_t$ remains open, and cannot be addressed using techniques in this paper.
+Fortunately, the system~(\ref{eqndXiN})--(\ref{eqnUn}) is not Markovian, and if we reset often enough, the generic short time dissipative effect is strong enough to overcome the nonlinear growth, and with large probability prevents the formation of shocks.
+We observed numerically that even large resetting time $\delta_t$ (i.e., comparable to half the shock time of the inviscid Burgers system) is enough to ensure that the system~(\ref{eqndXiNdeltat})--(\ref{eqnUndeltat}) is globally well posed.
+With the techniques in this paper, however, we are only able to prove a global existence result for~(\ref{eqndXiNdeltat})--(\ref{eqnUndeltat}) when $\delta_t$ is small.
+The question for large $\delta_t$ remains open, and cannot be addressed using techniques in this paper.

-Finally, we mention that our technique can be used to show global existence of the analogue of \eqsBurgersNdeltaT for the Navier-Stokes equations in \textit{two dimensions}.
-As this is already known~\cite{bblParticleMethod}, \textit{without resetting}, we do not carry out the details here.
+Finally, we mention that our technique can be used to show global existence of the analogue of~(\ref{eqndXiNdeltat})--(\ref {eqnUndeltat}) for the Navier--Stokes equations in \textit{two dimensions}.
+As this is already known \cite {bblParticleMethod}, \textit{without resetting}, we do not carry out the details here.